Horse

 From God, who is our home:

 The color green represents the abundant life of nature and is also a Sufi symbol of the realization of God.
 I am receiving many diverse, creative gifts from true friends.
 These presents ultimately combine to produce a whole that I shockingly realize as unimaginably greater than the sum of the individual parts.
 (Note that 'the whole that is greater than the sum of the parts' itself can be shown to be a symbol of spiritual wholeness in mathematical form).
-The circular object is known as a mandala --- according to Jung --- a supreme symbol of psychological and spiritual wholeness.
+The circular object is known as a mandala — according to Jung — a supreme symbol of psychological and spiritual wholeness.
 The fact that it is white seems to indicate purity, while its being composed of smoke suggests its spiritual nature.
-This connection can be seen in the saying, "where there's smoke there's fire," where 'fire' has long been recognized as representative of the Spirit (i. e. the baptism of fire).
+This connection can be seen in the saying, "where there's smoke there's fire," where 'fire' has long been recognized as representative of the Spirit (i.e. the baptism of fire).
 Indeed, meditation upon mandala figures has been practiced in Eastern tantric spiritual traditions for thousands of years for the purpose of facilitating psychological and spiritual growth.
-The final symbol is seen in the fact that this spiritual awakening occurs on the Sabbath day, the day at the end of the six days of work, and 'the day of rest.'
-This dream therefore strongly imaged my potential future realization of the Jungian archetype of wholeness, the Self, the true center of the human psyche and the goal of the process of psychological individuation.
+The final symbol is seen in the fact that this spiritual awakening occurs on the Sabbath day, the day at the end of the six days of work, and 'the day of rest,' as if to say: "Do your six days of spiritual recovery work, and then you may rest in the wholeness and peace of God!"
+This dream therefore strongly envisaged the potential future realization of my totality, or Self, the ultimate goal of the process of Jungian psycho-spiritual individuation.
 It therefore came in the service of informing me, that in spite of my extreme difficulties, it indeed was possible for me to manifest psychological and spiritual wholeness!
+A Big Dream indeed!